-- the price of feedstock, primarily corn; - the price of the processing fuel, primarily natural gas or electricity, used at the ethanol plant; - the cost of transporting feedstock to the ethanol plant and transporting the finished ethanol to the user; and - the price of feedstock co-products (for dry-milled corn: distillers dried grains (DDGs); for wet-milled corn: corn gluten feed, corn gluten meal, and corn oil).
+- the price of feedstock, primarily corn;24 - the price of the processing fuel, primarily natural gas or electricity, used at the ethanol plant; - the cost of transporting feedstock to the ethanol plant and transporting the finished ethanol to the user; - the price of feedstock co-products (for dry-milled corn: distillers dried grains (DDGs); for wet-milled corn: corn gluten feed, corn gluten meal, and corn oil); and - the price of gasoline, ethanol's main competitor in the marketplace.

 Higher prices for corn, processing fuel, and transportation hurt ethanol's market competitiveness, while higher prices for corn by-products and gasoline improve ethanol's competitiveness in the marketplace.
 Using 2002 data (see Table 4), USDA estimated that the average production cost for a gallon of ethanol was \$0.958 when corn prices averaged about \$2.32 per bushel and natural gas cost about \$4.10 per 1,000 cubic feet (mcf).
 Feedstock costs are the largest expense item in the production of ethanol, representing about 57% of total ethanol production costs (net of by-product credits obtained by selling the DDGs and carbon dioxide) or about \$0.55 per gallon.
-Each \$1.00 increase in the price of corn raises the per gallon production cost of ethanol by about \$0.36 per gallon (\$0.54 per GEG).23
+Each \$1.00 increase in the price of corn raises the per gallon production cost of ethanol by about \$0.36 per gallon (\$0.54 per GEG).